 If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock after this offering.
-As of , 2019, our historical net tangible book value (deficit) was \$ million, or \$ per share of common stock.
+As of September 30, 2019, our historical net tangible book value (deficit) was \$(41.4) million, or \$(6.18) per share of common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and the carrying value of our convertible preferred stock, which is not included in stockholders' deficit.
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by shares of common stock outstanding as of September 30, 2019.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by 6,695,460 shares of common stock outstanding as of September 30, 2019.

-Our pro forma net tangible book value as of September 30, 2019 was \$ million, or \$ per share of common stock, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of our common stock upon the closing of this offering.
+Our pro forma net tangible book value as of September 30, 2019 was \$74.5 million, or \$1.43 per share of common stock, after giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 45,419,229 shares of our common stock upon the closing of this offering and (ii) the settlement of our derivative liabilities upon the closing of this offering due to all outstanding warrants to purchase shares of convertible preferred stock becoming warrants to purchase shares of common stock.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares of common stock outstanding as of September 30, 2019, after giving effect to the pro forma adjustment described above.

 After giving further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2019 would have been \$ million, or \$ per share of common stock.
 This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share to new investors bis dilution on a per share basis:
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+The following table illustrates this dilution on a per share basis: